KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## Scripting Support ## {#scripting_opt}

 The KICAD_SCRIPTING option is used to enable building the Python scripting support into Pcbnew.
-This options is disabled by default.
+This options is enabled by default.

 ## Scripting Module Support ## {#scripting_mod_opt}

 The KICAD_SCRIPTING_MODULES option is used to enable building and installing the Python modules supplied by KiCad.
-This option is disabled by default.
+This option is enabled by default.

 ## wxPython Scripting Support ## {#wxpython_opt}

 The KICAD_SCRIPTING_WXPYTHON option is used to enable building the wxPython interface into Pcbnew including the wxPython console.
-This option is disabled by default.
+This option is enabled by default.

 ## GitHub Plugin ## {#github_opt}